emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is lacking in terms of content discoverability and sorting. ❌

 ***
+## NetMirror (testing)
+### Score: 9/20
+1. Streams load very fast. ✔️
+1. Has 720p only, but can be lowered. ⚠️
+1. Site is hit and miss in terms of finding content. ❌
+1. Only 1 server, but it almost always works. ✔️
+1. Site does not have episode auto-next. ❌
+1. UI is decent, seems modern, but probably has room for improvement. ⚠️
+1. Site has subs for most content and allows adjustments. ✔️
+1. Site has movies and shows, but not much anime. ⚠️
+1. Site does not have watchlists, continue watching or history? ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌

+***
 ## Cataz
 ### Score: 8/20
 1. Uses file hosts which are known for being slow sometimes. ⚠️